johnalison/obsidian-notes/1-projects/Mixed2.0/Migrate Trigger Emulator.md

 # To Do
 - [x]  basic tests
 - [x] Script to convert ROOT files to Yaml
-- [ ] Test vectors from MC, compare weights in picos to py weights
+- [x] Test vectors from MC, compare weights in picos to py weights
+- [ ] Schedule CI

 ## Follow-ups